 - Hybrid and online course delivery to accommodate the schedule of working professionals;

-- Program faculty with expertise in PK, elementary or secondary classroom instruction with diverse students.
+- Program faculty with expertise in classrooms.

 - A teaching credential (by start of program) OR two years of PK-16 teaching experience;